Month 2, Week 4

 - Disappearing reflexes.
 Many of the reflexes found in newborns, like the startle reflex -- have vanished by now.

 - Rolling over.
 Some babies roll from front to back very early.
-So keep a watchful eye when he's on the changing table or any raised surface.
+So keep a watchful eye when they are on the changing table or any raised surface.
+Do not leave baby alone on a bed that has pillows for protection.
+They can still roll off the bed.

 - Playing with toys.
-By the end of the third month, most babies can grasp and hold objects, but it may be a bit longer before he reaches for that tantalizing toy.
+By the end of the third month, most babies can grasp and hold objects, but it may be a bit longer before they reach for that tantalizing toy.

 Month 2, Week 4 Tips

-- Promptly soothing your baby's cries and meeting his needs at this age may help him be more secure and less demanding when he's older.
+- Promptly soothing your baby's cries and meeting their needs at this age may help them be more secure and less demanding when they are older.
+And even if they have to be patient, remember they can see you clearly now and you can try "talking" them through their needs.

 - Get to know your baby's personality.
 Some are quiet and reserved.
 Others are ready for every party.